Blueforcer/awtrix3/docs/api.md

 ## Moodlight
-Allows to set the whole matrix to a custom color.
+Allows to set the whole matrix to a custom color or temperature.

 !> This function causes much higher current draw and heat, because every pixel is lit.
 Keep calm with the brightness value!